 It may seem like the 1963 assassination of President Kennedy has been dissected in every manner imaginable.
-But the assassination's pending 50th anniversary on November 22 continues to reveal new perspectives of the event.
-Case in point: Wednesday's opening of the Ruth Paine House Museum, the suburban Irving home where Lee Harvey Oswald stayed the night before he shot Kennedy.
+But new perspectives of the event continue to be revealed.
+Case in point: The 2013 opening of the Ruth Paine House Museum, the suburban Irving home where Lee Harvey Oswald stayed the night before he shot Kennedy.

 Read more about the Ruth Paine House project in this story by Jamie Stengle for The Associated Press.